cortexarts/Github-Essentials/README.md

 - Create a .gitignore file using the text in the .gitignore file from this repository.
 - Make your first commit in Git(hub).

-Make sure to add a GPL license to the repository.
+Make sure to add a GNU V3 license to the repository.

 *1: Not necessary, but saves space and errors.